 There are certain things that one goes through life, never to be without.
 For most people nowadays, that includes a smart phone and an ATM card.
 And in your home, there are many things you never seem to be without either.
 Like a microwave.
 I can’t remember ever living without a microwave (aside from a very brief stint when we first moved to Germany, and it was more painful living without a dishwasher at that point) …until we moved to Berlin.

-So when we moved to Berlin, there was not even a question about getting a new microwave because it simply wouldn’t fit anywhere.
+When we moved to Berlin, there was not even a question about getting a new microwave because it simply wouldn’t fit anywhere.
 I guess if it had been a priority for us, we would have made it happen.
 But instead we accepted the “loss” as a new challenge to help us acquire new cooking skills that would let us warm things up without a microwave, something we’d never even thought about in the past.
-Necessity really is the mother of invention…
+Necessity really is the mother of invention… 😉

 How To Warm Food Up Without a Microwave